rgiduthuri/openvx_tutorial/README.md

 Each exercise requires you to modify exerciseN/exerciseN.cpp file.
 Here are few helpful instructions:
-  * Look for *TODO* keyword in *exerciseN/exerciseN.cpp* comments for instructions for code snipets that you need to create.
+  * Look for *TODO* keyword in *exerciseN/exerciseN.cpp* comments for instructions for code snippets that you need to create.
   * Walk through the code *top-to-bottom* and follow the instructions in the comments.
   * All header files are kept in *tutorial_exercises/include*.